Emergence of Invariance and Disentanglement in Deep Representations: Learning minimal weights

 where the constant $C$ is arbitrary due to the improper prior. \end{prop}

-\begin{rmk}[On the constant $C$] To simplify the exposition, since the optimization is unaffected by any additive constant, in the following we abuse the notation and, under the modeling assumptions stated above, we rather \emph{define} $\tilde{I}(w;\D) := - \half \sum_{i=1}^{\dim(w)} \log \alpha_i $. \citet{neklyudov2017structured} also suggest a principled way of dealing with the arbitrary constant by using a proper log-uniform prior. \end{rmk}
+\begin{rmk}[On the constant $C$] To simplify the exposition, since the optimization is unaffected by any additive constant, in the following we abuse the notation and, under the modeling assumptions stated above, we rather \emph{define} $\tilde{I}(w;\D) := - \half \sum_{i=1}^{\dim(w)} \log \alpha_i $. \citet{neklyudov2017structured} also suggest a principled way of dealing with the arbitrary constant by using a proper log-uniform prior. \end{rmk} Note that computing and optimizing this upper-bound to the information in the weights is relatively simple and efficient using the reparametrization trick of \cite{kingma2015variational}.